sai-prasad-1/sai-prasad-1/README.md

 ### Hi there 👋
 I'm Sai  from India, and I do Full stack Development.
-I really enjoy learning languages and frameworks like React and Fluter and technologies like Ai/Ml and also loves elctronics, as well as work in WordPress.
+I really enjoy learning languages and frameworks like React and Fluter and technologies like Ai/Ml and also loves elctronics

-Skills: Python / REACT / JS / HTML / CSS
+Skills: Python / REACT / JS / HTML / CSS / NodeJS

 - 🔭 I’m currently working on this page.